Aarushi Sharma

 Aarushi Sharma is an Indian actress and pageant titleholder.
 She works mainly in Punjabi-language films and TV shows.

 Originally from Himachal Pradesh, Sharma participated in the third edition of Miss Diva in 2015 and was selected as a finalist.
 In 2016, she participated in the Senorita India pageant, winning the title of Miss Intercontinental India.
 She represented India at Miss Intercontinental 2016 held in Colombo, Sri Lanka.
 She has featured in several Punjabi music videos since early 2017.

-Personal life

-Aarushi Sharma married Indian Punjabi singer and actor Babbal Rai on 11 July 2025.
-The couple were married with Hindu and Sikh rituals.
-The wedding was kept a secret to keep the audience informed, as it was revealed on the day Indian Punjabi singer and actor Jassie Gill shared a picture on Instagram.